Two RV Gypsies: Full-Time RVers

 floatplane reflected in the lake

-Lee tells John about the beer cans that were clawed open.
-Tina does not get out of the floatplane.
+Below: Lee Duquette told John about the beer cans that were clawed open.
+Tina did not get out of the floatplane.
+Nobody wanted to go closer to the dock, they just wanted to leave the area in the floatplane.

-go to the next page The floatplane takes flight
+go to the next adventure of the two RV Gypsies The floatplane takes flight